Compliance and enforcement

 Exempt and complying development

-Types of 'exempt development' may include:
+Types of exempt development include:

 - access ramps